sunpy/ndcube/docs/explaining_ndcube/arithmetic.rst

 *********************

 Arithmetic operations are a crucial tool in n-dimensional data analysis.
-Applications include subtracting a background from a 1-D timeseries or spectrum, scaling an image by a vignetting function, any many others.
+Applications include subtracting a background from a 1-D timeseries or spectrum, scaling an image by a vignetting function, and many others.
 To aid with such workflows, `~ndcube.NDCube` supports addition, subtraction, multiplication, and division with numbers, arrays, `~astropy.units.Quantity`.
 Raising an `~ndcube.NDCube` to a power is also supported.
-These operations return a new `~ndcube.NDCube` with the data array (and where appropriate, the uncertainties) altered in accordance with the arithmetic operation.
+These operations return a new `~ndcube.NDCube` with the data array (and, where appropriate, the uncertainties) altered in accordance with the arithmetic operation.
 Other attributes of the `~ndcube.NDCube` remain unchanged.

-In addition, combining `~ndcube.NDCube` with coordinate-less `~astropy.nddata.NDData` subclasses via these operations is important.
+In addition, combining `~ndcube.NDCube` with coordinate-less `~astropy.nddata.NDData` subclasses via these operations is also supported.
 Such operations can be more complicated.
-Hence see the :ref:`arithmetic_nddata` section below for a discussion separate, more detailed discussion.
+See the section below on :ref:`arithmetic_nddata` for a discussion separate, more detailed discussion.

 .. _arithmetic_standard: